irfanjmdn/r65/README.md

 When I bought this keyboard, I was told it was open source by the seller, but they never gave out the files on their website.
 After weeks of emails and follow-ups, I finally received the QMK firmware for the Royal Kludge R65.
 Special thanks to [sdk66](https://github.com/sdk66) for sharing these files!

+---

 ## Known Issues

-- [ ] **Caps Lock Indicator Light**: The Caps Lock indicator light doesn't turn on.
-This issue is fixable, but I’m not experienced enough to handle it.
-- [ ] **RGB Light Effects**: RGB light effects might be slightly misaligned.
-#### For a fully functional firmware without issues, [flash](#flashinginstalling-the-firmware) the [original firmware file](Original%20RK%20R65%20Firmware%2020240311.hex).
+### For a fully functional firmware without issues, [flash](#flashinginstalling-the-firmware) the [original firmware file](Original%20RK%20R65%20Firmware%2020240311.hex).
 We don't have the source for this specific precompiled file, unfortunately.

+### Caps Lock Indicator

+- The Caps Lock indicator light doesn't turn on.

+This issue is very likely fixable, but I’m not experienced enough to handle it.

+### RGB Lighting Effects on VIA

+- RGB effects with VIA might be slightly misaligned.

+This is due to the RGB matrix layout in the [`keyboard.json`](rk/r65/keyboard.json) not being set properly.
+Not experienced enough to handle this, too.

+(Alternatively, you can use the [SignalRGB version](https://github.com/irfanjmdn/r65/tree/signalrgb) to properly control the RGB lights of this keyboard.)

+---

 ## Guide